AnonymRo/SwiftProjects/README.md

 ## Projects

 In this repository, you will find a variety of Swift projects, ranging from simple utilities to more complex applications.
-Each project is organized in its own directory and includes a brief description of its purpose and functionality.
 Feel free to explore, experiment, and learn from the code!

 ## Contributing